 - Do you think my assumptions are incorrect?

 Every interviewer will have different preferences.
 For key decision points where the interviewer will have a different preference, you should ask for permission before assuming an appropriate action.
 These can be questions like, “Can I Google the syntax online?” or “Is it okay if I write some thoughts down on paper?”
-It’s also better if you tend towards closed ended questions such as, “should I use this solution or think of something more optimal?” versus “What should I do next?”
+It’s also better if you ask more closed questions such as, “should I use this solution or think of something more optimal?” versus “What should I do next?”

-If you want to work with any of our advisors 1-on-1 to get help with your data science interviews or with any other aspect of the job search, become a Pathrise fellow.
+If you want to work with any of our mentors 1-on-1 to get help with your data science interviews or with any other aspect of the job search, become a Pathrise fellow.